NicholasPCole/ping-logger/README.md

 ### Configuration file

-Copy `config.yaml.default` to `~/.config/ping-logger/config.yaml` and fill in each of the settings in the new file.
+Copy `config.yaml.default` to `~/.config/ping-logger/config.yaml` and fill in the appropriate settings in the new file.

-All settings are required, and some examples are given for `influxdb_connection['server']` and `dest_hosts` to demonstrate the input format. `src_host_name` is used to help identify multiple running instances of the script on different servers.
+The InfluxDB settings are defined in the [InfluxDBClient documentation](https://influxdb-python.readthedocs.io/en/latest/api-documentation.html#influxdbclient) and passed through as keyword arguments, and some examples are given for `influxdb['host']` and `dest_hosts` to demonstrate the input format. `src_host_name` is used to help identify multiple running instances of the script on different servers.

 ### Cron job